your-dnsp/WiGLE-Warpath-Planner/README.md

 ## Features

+- **GPX File Generation**: Added the ability to generate a GPX file for use with GPS devices, providing an additional format for route data.
 - **API Integration**: Fetches Wi-Fi network data from Wigle.net and maps routes using Mapbox API.
 - **Customizable Route Parameters**: Allows users to specify starting location, search radius, network type, maximum points, and minimum signal strength.
 - **Route Optimization**: Uses a greedy algorithm to prioritize the closest networks and optimize the route.